fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 <script type="text/javascript" src="path/to/local/react-fusioncharts.js"></script>
 ```

-**Step 5:** Include the theme file.
+**Step 5 (optional):** Include the theme file.

 This step is optional, the chart will render with the default theme even if the theme file is not included.

 ```HTML
 <script type="text/javascript" src="path/to/local/themes/fusioncharts.theme.fusion.js"></script>